ofiwg/libfabric/man/fi_collective.3.md

 *coll_addr*
 : Address referring to the collective group of endpoints.

+*root_addr*
+: Single endpoint that is the source or destination of collective data.

 *flags*
 : Additional flags to apply for the atomic operation